intelligentplant/AppStoreConnect.Adapters/docs/tutorials/mqtt-adapter/README.md

 }
 ```

 As you can see, we are specifying the bare minimum options required to connect to an MQTT broker and subscribe to topics.
-If we were connecting to a broker that required authentication or TLS, we would need to add properties to the `MyAdapterOptions` class to accomodate this.
+If we were connecting to a broker that required authentication or TLS, we would need to add properties to the `MyAdapterOptions` class to accommodate this.

 # Update the Runtime Adapter Settings